-4.3 Exogenous PGRs modify growth attributes in Jasminum sambac L.
+1.4.3 Exogenous PGRs modify growth attributes in Jasminum sambas L.

-From present results it can be deduced that the Madurai variety of Jasmine can respond to the externally applied hormones and Salicylic acid.
-With Gibberellins conferred with the ability to promote seed germination (Oh et al., 2006), stem elongation, especially the intermodal extension (Suge 1985), flowering (Bao et al., 2020), leaf and fruit senescence (Amorim et al, 2017), the steroidal compound can be ascribed with a definitive role on many of influences said in the present study.
-Owing to the clear indications seen in GA3 treatments on the elongation shoots, expansion of leaves and enlargement of flowers, it can be said without any ambiguity that foliar applications of Gibberellins can be advantageous.
-That plants treated with GA3 had the advantage to put forth flowers that are prominent, larger, and heavy is an observation which has its commercial overtone implying that the said PGR can substitute long day conditions (Rademacher, 2018) and offer provisions to tolerate stress (Sharan et al., 2017).
+In the present results, growth-regulating substances show that the Madurai variety of Jasmine can respond to the externally applied hormones and Salicylic acid.
+With Gibberellins conferred with the ability to promote seed germination (Oh et al., 2006), stem elongation, especially the intermodal extension (Suge 1985), flowering (Bao et al., 2020), leaf and fruit senescence (Amorim et al, 2017), the steroidal compound elicited many of these said influences in the present study.
+Owing to the clear indications seen in GA3 treatments on the elongation shoots, expansion of leaves and enlargement of flowers it can be said without any ambiguity that foliar applications of Gibberellins can be advantageous.
+That plants treated with GA3 had the advantage to put forth flowers that are prominent, larger, and heavy is an observation of commercial overtone with its own academic significance.

-Table-A.2 reflects the enhancement in yield that can be attributed to a PGR stimulated response.
-In simulating a photoperiodic response, GA3 with a potential to enhance yield in terms of weight gained in individual flowers and additionally stepped up the formation of flowers in greater number at the side shoots.
-Axillary branches as characterized in this study and previous investigations on cytokinin (Froschle et al., 2017) could be seen as a benefit similar to SA application.
+Implying that the said PGR can substitute long day conditions (Rademacher, 2018) and offer provisions to tolerate stress (Sharan et al., 2017) can be an additional deduction made from the data presented in Table-A.2.
+In simulating a photoperiodic response, GA3 with a potential to enhance yield in terms of weight gained in individual flowers stepped up the formation of flowers in greater number of side shoots.
+Axillary branches as characterized in this study and previous investigations on cytokinin (Froschle et al., 2017) could be seen as a benefit of SA application.
 Since cytokinin can promote cell division and determine cell differentiation in conjunction with auxins (Müller et al., 2017), the PGRs had received favourable commendations from horticulturists.
-Nevertheless, the highpoint discussed for advocating cytokinin use in ornamentals is that it is has the ability to defer senescence, sustain and support flower production (Santoso et al., 2019).
-Since both BA and SA could reveal this in solitary applications and in the combined treatments, it is possible that the mechanisms underlying these processes in Jasmine in could be complementary.
+Nevertheless the highpoint discussed for advocating cytokinin use in ornamentals is that it is has the ability to defer senescence, sustain and support flower production (Santoso et al., 2019).
+Since both BA and SA could reveal this in solitary applications and in combined treatments, it is possible that the mechanisms underlying these processes in Jasmine in the present context could be complementary.

-4.4 SA exerts favourable influences
+1.4.4 SA exerts favourable influences